mvdklip/Domoticz-myenergi/README.md

 # Domoticz-myenergi
 Domoticz plugin to get myenergi information

-Tested with Python version 3.8, Domoticz version 2020.2
+Tested with Python version 3.8, Domoticz versions 2020.2 and 2021.1

 ## Prerequisites